Unhall0w3d/nocthoughts-dotfiles/README.md

 4. Install "ruby" >= 2.60
     a. gem install colorls
     b. edit ~/.zshrc to add "source $(dirname $(gem which colorls))/tab_complete.sh" if desired.

+5. Change Wallpapers
+    a.
+Wallpapers should change on boot, or any time you restart hyprland (super+shift+q).
+    b.
+Wallpapers can be manually changed through the following command: cd ~/.scripts
+        ./wallpaper ~/Wallpapers
+    c.
+You can add more wallpapers, or remove ones you don't like by adding or removing files from the ~/Wallpapers directory.

+5. Edit How Many Eww Bars Open
+    a. nano ~/.config/eww/launch_bar
+    b.
+Edit line 4 to remove "bar1" and/or "bar2" if you're only using one monitor.
+If you're using two, remove "bar2".
+If you're using 3, leave it alone.
 ```

 ## Installation